Timothy-Cao/Timothy-Cao.github.io/pages/game.markdown

 An intuitive example of this, is that since half of the map requires addition (51 -> 100) to increase up, it's rarely effective to enter the range of 51 -> 80.
 The overall flaw of the plan is that it's a greedy solution that doesn't consider how much farther one could travel on the next turn by tailoring which numbers you start the next turn on.

 To show this more rigourously, consider the expected number of moves to go from 51 to a value above 90.
 Rolling two 10-sided dice nets an average sum of 10.
-This means it will take 4 turns to go to 90+.
+This means it will take 4 turns to go past 90 on average.
 Alternatively, if we consider the hypothetical strategy of having a pawn hover around 30 and another pawn hovering around 50, each dice has a 2/10 chance to roll either a 2 or a 3.
 When this happens, one of the pawns can go straight to 90s.
-The probability one of two dice rolls either a 2 or 3 is $$ 1 - (8/10)^2 = 0.36% $$.
-This has an expected value of 1.553 rolls, compared to the expected 4 rolls from sums.
+The probability one of two dice rolls either a 2 or 3 is

+$$ 1 - (8/10)^2 = 0.36% $$.

+When we solve for $$ (1-0.36)^x = 0.5 $$, we get an expected value of 1.553 rolls, compared to the expected 4 rolls from sums.
+Not only is it over twice as efficient, the excess rolls can be used to perform further actions.

 ## Naive approach 2: Lookahead sum-max